leoguti85/Dynfeats/README.md

 4) Training classifier. ex:
 result=runntimes(feats, lmutag,10,1,0)

-Note: Do not forget to change your libsvm path in runIndependent_dynF.m
+Note: Do not forget to change your libsvm path into runIndependent_dynF.m file.